Sultan-Imperial/ctDNA-Sequencing-in-HCC-TACE-Response/README.md

 [![BioProject](https://img.shields.io/badge/BioProject-PRJNA1199049-brightgreen.svg)](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA1199049)
 [![License](https://img.shields.io/badge/License-Academic%20Use-yellow.svg)](LICENSE)

-## Project Description
+## Overview

-This repository contains the computational analysis scripts used in the study investigating deep sequencing of circulating tumour DNA (ctDNA) as a biomarker for clinical outcomes following transarterial chemoembolisation (TACE) in patients with hepatocellular carcinoma (HCC).
+This repository contains the computational analysis pipeline used in our study of circulating tumor DNA (ctDNA) as a biomarker for clinical outcomes following transarterial chemoembolization (TACE) in patients with hepatocellular carcinoma (HCC).

 The primary purpose of this repository is to provide the code used for the analyses presented in the associated publication, facilitating the reproducibility of the study's findings.